kaarelmand/academic-kickstart/content/en/publication/yan-2020-newconstraintsonset/index.md

 publishDate: '2021-03-02T12:24:19.778655Z'
 publication_types:
 - '2'
-abstract: The onset of the Middle Permian Emeishan Large Igneous Province (ELIP), is commonly implicated in the Guadalupian mass extinction, one of the largest Phanerozoic extinction events, yet the contribution of the ELIP to this biotic event remains unresolved because of a lack of appropriate age constraints.
+abstract: "The onset of the Middle Permian Emeishan Large Igneous Province (ELIP), is commonly implicated in the Guadalupian mass extinction, one of the largest Phanerozoic extinction events, yet the contribution of the ELIP to this biotic event remains unresolved because of a lack of appropriate age constraints.
 In this study, we examined